• Menu

 13. Spend a Day at a Beach Near Paphos

-• Sandy Beach – located in Chloraka just outside of Paphos.
+Located in Chloraka just outside of Paphos.
 As the name implies, there is lots of sand plus a few sun beds and a folksy beach bar.
 Popular place for surfers and building sandcastles.

-• Potima Beach – Another couple of miles toward Peyia.
+Another couple of miles toward Peyia.
 Large beach, a bit rocky, rarely busy, easy parking, great surfing, lots of sun beds and a large beach bar and restaurant.

-• Coral Bay Beach – The best beach in the area.
+The best beach in the area.
 Large, shallow and safe.
 Lots of sand, sunbeds, water sports, easy parking.
 Busy but never too crowded.
 Near the tourist resort of Coral Bay.

-• Corallia Beach – On the other side of the headland from Coral Bay.
+On the other side of the headland from Coral Bay.
 Nice size, sandy, shallow, breakwater (no surf), family oriented, sun beds, restaurants, lots of paved parking, bus stop, showers, water sports.

-• White River Beach – Just beyond the end of the pavement the road is lumpy but passable by most cars.
+Just beyond the end of the pavement the road is lumpy but passable by most cars.
 The small sandy beach has no amenities.
 Parking isn’t easy, but the almost deserted beach is worth the trip.
 Cliffs on both sides add to its natural look.

-• Lara Beach – Be prepared for a rough ride.
-4WD vehicle is your best bet for this adventure.
+Be prepared for a rough ride.
+A 4WD vehicle or ATV Tour to Adonis Falls that includes Lara Bay is your best bet for this adventure.
 Also known as Turtle Beach, this broad expanse of sand is the nesting spot for the endangered loggerhead and green turtles.
-Because of this, no sun beds or umbrellas are allowed on the beach.
-The water is clear but drops off quickly.
-Ideal for snorkelling and looking for huge turtles.
-Good Cypriot restaurant on the cliff at the south end of the beach.

 14. Explore an Abandoned Knights Templar Village